 I know the Michelin man if for a tire company.
 But the Michelin company started to publish their restaurant guide book in 1900 to encourage roadtripping in France.
 Eventually they developed the 3-star system for rating restaurants in 1926 and continues on until now.
 Well-deserved rating for Din Tai Fung!

+Food: 4.5/5 - The simplicity of the food speaks wonders.
+Service: 4/5 - They know long lines are there to stay so they devised an efficient system.
+Staff is friendly and speaks English.
+Food is served in the right pace.
+We love Henry don't we?
 Ambiance: 4.5/5 - Located in the heart of the shopping district so no hassle finding it and swinging by.
 Very cozy is you like to enjoy your dim sum without the hustle & bustle of busy HK.
+Price: 5/5 - Eat under HK$100 for a Michelin Rated restaurant.
+Good for big groups.

 Super convenient as Silvercord is just beside H&M, across Louis Vuitton!
 Perfect for the shop-to-eat itinerary.